MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kewaitforsingleobject.md

 ### -param Object [in]

 Pointer to an initialized dispatcher object (event, mutex, semaphore, thread, or timer) for which the caller supplies the storage.
+The dispatcher objects must reside in nonpaged system memory.
+For more information, see Remarks.

 ### -param WaitReason [in]